isl-org/Open3D-ML/README.md

 existing projects and also provides general functionality independent of ML frameworks such as data visualization.

 ## Installation

 ### Users

-Open3D-ML is integrated in the Open3D v0.11+ python distribution.
-If you want to use any of the functionality, install Open3D with the `ml-torch` or `ml-tensorflow` extras:
+Open3D-ML is integrated in the Open3D v0.11+ python distribution and is compatible with the following versions of ML frameworks.

+ * PyTorch 1.6
+ * TensorFlow 2.3
+ * CUDA 10.1 (On `GNU/Linux x86_64`, optional)

+You can use the extras `ml-torch` and `ml-tensorflow` to install open3d and a compatible version of the respective framework:
 ```bash
 # Upgrade to the latest pip version
 pip install --upgrade pip